lizac9/project2-bn-horror-film/README.md

 #### **Media:**
 - The image used as the background is a film still from Nosferatu (1922) by Friedrich Wilhelm Murnau.
+- The favicon came from [Favicon](https://favicon.io/).
+- The colour palette was displayed by [Coolors](https://coolors.co/030303-aaaaaa-d2d2d2-ebebeb-ffffff).

 ## Acknowledgements